itsnayabsd/website/_drafts/configure-nginx-ubuntu-debian-raspbian.md

 <hr id="multiple_hosts">
 ## Configure multiple virtual hosts for multiple apps or websites.

-First remove the configuration file created above if you are going to use the below configuration.
+First remove the configuration file created above to start fresh with multiple virtual hosts.

 ```
 sudo rm /etc/nginx/sites-enabled/default
 ```
 In the following configuration, we will be creating three virtual hosts for the domains **nayab.xyz**, **asstracker.in** and the blog **blog.nayab.xyz**.

-Replace above domains with yours or for local development with different apps, replace these domain names with ***localhost:port*** values.
+**Replace** above domains with yours.
+If you don't have domain names, for local development, replace these domain names with ***localhost:port*** values for each app/website.
 For example,
  * localhost:3000	# For website 1
  * localhost:4000	# For app 1
  * localhost:5000	# For app 2

 Create same file with our configuration
 ```
-sudo rm /etc/nginx/sites-enabled/default
+sudo vi /etc/nginx/sites-enabled/default
 ```
 ```
 	server {